What Is an RV Extension Cord?

 An RV extension cord is a heavy-duty electrical cable built specifically for recreational vehicles, motorhomes, travel trailers, and fifth wheels.
 Unlike standard household cords, RV cords are engineered to handle continuous electrical loads required by RV air conditioners, refrigerators, microwaves, battery chargers, and other onboard systems.

-RV extension cords are typically rated for outdoor use, feature thicker copper conductors, and use durable, weather-resistant jackets to withstand frequent plugging, unplugging, and exposure to outdoor environments.
+RV extension cords are typically rated for outdoor use, feature thicker copper conductors, and use durable, weather-resistant jackets to withstand frequent plugging, unplugging, and exposure to outdoor environments with a reliable RV ext cord connection.

 Choosing the Right Gauge for RV Extension Cords

 Selecting the proper wire gauge is critical for RV power safety.
-An undersized extension cord can cause voltage drop, overheating, and potential damage to sensitive RV appliances.
+An undersized RV power cord extension can cause voltage drop, overheating, and potential damage to sensitive RV appliances.

 General guidelines for RV extension cords include: